rradomir/Speed-Editor-NodeJS/README.md

 * connect Speed Editor
 * catch all keys down/up
 * force & direction of knob spin in actual moment.
+* light on/off LEDS on keys (for now not for jog keys)

 ## Usage
 Just require script and create new instance: